 The Yeti 400 is good for charging smaller, everyday items that don’t have a huge power draw.
-It’s perfect for small appliances like mini-fridges, though it will drain the battery quite quickly.
+It’s perfect for small appliances like mini-fridges, although you need to be mindful that they will drain the battery quite quickly.

 Most people use these batteries for small digital devices like cameras, phones, and tablets while they’re in the great outdoors.

 You could also use it as your home’s backup electricity generator, but it would only work for smaller devices.

 Personally, I like to use the Yeti 400 to power my camping lights that keep my tent nice and visible.
 By the time I’ve powered by camping lights, charged my phone a few times, and charged my tablet a couple of times, I can normally get 2-3 days of use out of this thing.

 You can charge a Yeti 400 in 3 main ways: